MontserratNunez/api_hotel_test/README.md

 # api_hotel_test
-An api in python about an hotel
+An api in python to collect information about an hotel